elennick/retry4j/README.md

         System.out.println(results.getTotalTries());
     }

-### RetryListener

-RetryListener's are offered in case you want to be able to add logic that will execute immediately after a failed try or immediately before the next retry (for example, you may want to log or output a statement when something is retrying).
-These listeners can be specified like so:

-        CallExecutor executor = new CallExecutor(config);

-        executor.registerRetryListener((AfterFailedTryListener) results -> {
-            //whatever logic you want to execute after a failed try });

-        executor.registerRetryListener((BeforeNextTryListener) results -> {
-            //whatever logic you want to execute before the next try }

 ### Retry4jException

 Retry4j has the potential throw several unique exceptions when building a config, when executing retries or upon completing execution (if unsuccessful).
 All Retry4j exceptions are unchecked.
 You do not have to explicitly catch them if you wish to let them bubble up cleanly to some other exception handling mechanism.
 The types of **Retry4jException**'s are: